ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 </div>

-# :unicorn: A Gentle Introduction
+# 🦄 A Gentle Introduction

 FusionCache is an easy to use, high performance and robust cache with an optional distributed 2nd layer and some advanced features.